amartincolby/Rust-Quick-Guide/README.md

 - [The official docs for Cargo](https://doc.rust-lang.org/cargo/index.html)
 - [The official docs for Clippy](https://doc.rust-lang.org/clippy/)
 - [The official docs for Actix-Web](https://actix.rs/docs) *Rust's most popular web framework.
 Relies on Tokio.*
+- [Rayon Source Code](https://github.com/rayon-rs/rayon) *Rayon is a high-level library for turning sequential processes into concurrent*

 # The Guide